-For outside stockholders, since we anticipate that the six CHALLENGER candidates will not be listed on the Company AAG's proxy card in 2005 (we weren't in years 2003 and 2004), the only way you can use the Company-AAG's proxy card is to sign it, and send it to the CHALLENGERS via fax or mail (instruction available on www.votepal.com) and we will vote it per our intentions published below in section XIII.
-Proxy Card.
+Since we anticipate that the six CHALLENGER candidates will not be listed on the Company AAG's proxy card in 2005 (we weren't in years 2003 and 2004), there will be no way for shareholders to use it and vote for us.
 You can use the Company-AAG's proxy card to vote your preferences for the shareholder proposals, but not for the CHALLENGER candidates.
 Remember: the management of the Company-AAG is under no obligation to require that all candidates and all shareholder proposals are listed on the Company-AAG's proxy card.

-For outside stockholders, to enhance the potential that your proxy for the CHALLENGERS will be properly counted, we ask that you accurately identify yourselves by voluntarily writing in your Voter Control Number(s) on our proxy card, and send it to us either electronically, by fax or postal mail according to instructions published on www.votepal.com.

-WE CAN'T STRESS ENOUGH THE IMPORTANCE OF YOUR LEGAL FORM OF PROXY LETTER, AND THE VOTER CONTROL NUMBER.
-Without it being properly included, your proxy will not be a valid form of proxy and will probably not be counted.
+To enhance the potential that your proxy for the CHALLENGERS will be properly counted, we ask that you accurately identify yourselves by voluntarily writing in your Voter Control Number(s) on our proxy card, and send it to us either electronically, by fax or postal mail according to instructions published on www.votepal.com.
+WE CAN'T STRESS ENOUGH THE IMPORTANCE OF THE VOTER CONTROL NUMBER.
+Without it being properly included, your proxy will not be a valid form of proxy and will not be counted.
 The generally accepted practice is that the most recently-dated legal proxy will be the one counted.